Gaafar/deppie/README.md

 ```

 Now to write the same module using dependency injection there are 3 steps:

 1. Wrap every thing in a constructor function and export it.

-2. The required modules become parameters in the constructor function.
+2. The required modules become parameters in the constructor function (as a desctructured object).

-3. The previous export of the module become the return.
+3. The previous export of the module becomes the return.

 ```javascript
 module.exports = ({ dependency }) => {